CMPT-7ARCH-SFU/gem5-lab2-v2/README.md

 - From `config/SALAM/generated/$BENCHMARK.py` copy the `clstr.streamdma.stream_addr` and put it in `defines.h` as `StreamIn` and `StreamOut`.
 Also, add 2 more defines that connects ACC1_OUT (`S1IN`) to `StreamIn` and ACC2_OUT to `StreamOut`.

 ### Between two accelerators:
+- In the config.yml:
     - In the source accelerator define a variable with type stream.
     - Set the `streamSize, BufferSize`
     - `InCon: src Accelerator`
     - `OutCon: dst Accelerator`
 - The generated header only has the InConnection.
 In the `defines.h` add another define to alias the output connection and input connection.